 Be it conscious or unconscious, objective or subjective.”

-The fact remains that every human being has a left and right hemisphere that influences how we see, experience and judge things.
+It is neither one nor the other.
+It is about the balance of both the left and right hemispheres.
+One hemisphere can not stand alone, it must be polarized and combined with its opposite in order to generate balance and completion.
+The brain works best when it can operate as a totality.
 Both rational and emotional arguments play a role in Decision-Making-Units (DMU).
 Decision-making is a complex mix of analysis, incomplete knowledge and intuition.
 Canadian neurologist Donald B. Calne sums it up nicely:

 “Emotion leads to action while reason leads to conclusions”.

 A building affects people.
 The key question is not what is the required size of the accommodation and what are the functional and technical requirements, but what is the effect of the learn/work environment on people’s behaviour and what message does it communicate to the market.
 By addressing both so-called opposites a synthesis will appear that transforms the rational and the emotional viewpoints and bring them into a more holistic harmonic whole that embraces what looked like oppositions.

 However, the average building user does not exist.
 Therefore, a “One quality fits all” approach to the learn/work environment cannot be applied.
 So-called “market-compliant” buildings do not appeal enough to the user’s experience, they are suitable for many but of no interest to anyone.

 Organisations with more or less the same corporate style (management style, culture, etc.) set similar requirements for their learn/work environment.
 It turns out that the corporate style determines the extent to which accommodation is used as a “compelling corset” or as “seductive lingerie”.